AMR Foundation Grant Provides Much Needed Financial Assistance For EMS Workforce Training

 “During the pandemic, many of my students are in the process of changing careers,” said Rainier Perez, EMS Program Director at GCC.
 “They are looking at earning higher income while trying to juggle unemployment, financial stress, illness, transportation challenges and more.
 The AMR Foundation for Research and Education scholarship relieves a lot of their burden.”

-GWCC provides EMT training for both adult students and high school seniors, preparing them to enter the workforce career ready.
+GWCC provides EMT training for both adult students and high school seniors, preparing them to enter the workforce career ready with the knowledge and hands-on experience of using medical equipment, test kits, spill kits with refills and the likes.
 More than 400 students have completed the program over the past three years, where emphasis is put on the fundamental principles and skills required to provide emergency medical care for the ill and injured.
 This coming year, six GWCC students will receive scholarships from the AMR Foundation for Research and Education.
 The $500 scholarship covers half of the tuition cost for the program.
 “Several clock-hour healthcare programs are not financial aid eligible due to the total program length being less than 600 hours,” remarked Jennifer Kline, Program Manager, Healthcare at GWCC.
 “Having this scholarship available removes the financial barriers for students so that they can focus on their educational and professional goals.”

 “We selected GCC and GWCC based on a competitive application process and are proud to support them during this time of change and uncertainty,” said Becky Blackett, Executive Director, AMR Foundation for Research and Education.
 “We feel our scholarships will help someone needing financial assistance and with the need for healthcare being great during this unprecedented time of a worldwide pandemic.
 It is more important than ever for dedicated, well trained individuals to enter the EMS workforce.”